ekko-realtime/client/README.md

 ## TODO

 - Add wrappers around socket.io methods in BOTH `rpl-client.js` files
   - Get the `publish` and `subscribe` stuff setup
-- Add in DOM modification to update the actual DOM
+- Add in DOM modification to update the actual DOM (see below)
+- Look into how to actually get all the code combined and loaded in...
+CDN?
+NPM package?

 ```
 // CODE FROM "Ephemeral" front end